wedoforce/sf-dev-101-practice/README.md

    You will be working in your personal branch during the practice.
 1. Each \*.cls file contains comments of what is expected during the practice (write code)
 1. Do not be afraid - git controls everything, you can always reset your branch to initial state (recall git-101)
+1. :notebook: `How to test your code`
+   1. push source to your default scratch org using SFDX CLI.
+From Terminal:
+      ```bash
+      sfdx force:source:push
+      ```
+   1. open [test.apex](./scripts/test/test.apex) where you can modify input parameters and see the output of your logic via `Ctrl/Cmd + Shift + P > Apex: Execute Anonymous`
 1. :notebook: `How to know if I've done the task`
    1. push source to your default scratch org using SFDX CLI once implementation is ready for a single challenge.
 From Terminal:
       ```bash